typedoc2md/typedoc-plugin-markdown/README.md

 | Name      | Description | Default value
 | --------- | ----------- | ----
 markdownFlavour | The markdown rendering engine.
-Supports "github" or "bitbucket" | github markdownSourcefilePrefix | The prefix to use for sourcefiles. | Supports github source files as default.
+Supports "github" or "bitbucket" | github markdownSourcefilePrefix | The prefix to use for sourcefiles. | github source file path

 #### Example options
 ```javascript